-Your portrait database is accessed via the book manager's Manage Portrait option - click on it to access your portraits and associated information, which can then be edited.
+Your portrait database is accessed via the book manager's Manage Portraits option.
+Your portraits and the information associated to them will be displayed, and may then be edited.

-In the example below, a job title was added to the Principal's portrait.
+In the example below, a job title is added to a teacher's portrait.

-To correct typos, click into the box, make the correction, then click Update or press the Enter key to apply the change.
+To correct typos, click on the existing information, make the correction, then click Update or press the Enter key to apply the change.

 Check your data with Smart Filters

 Make sure your portraits have all the information needed by using Smart filters.
 Smart filters show portraits that may be missing critical information.